the-kido/cs-notes/content/Summer 2025 Courses/CSCB09/Week 1/Lecture 1 (05-08).md

-the cheat sheet can be any font so long as it's letter sized / A4
+The cheat sheet can be any font so long as it's letter sized / A4

 grace credits exist okok